Eliot-Shen/My-own-Self-Distillation-Model/README.md

 Final,run **test.py** to test the results.

 ## Some details
-In the first 100 batch, the loss will grow conversely.
-It's normal, don't worry.  \
 You can try various hyper-parameters on your own to get better results. \
 Try to change: \
 &emsp;T in loss.py&emsp;&emsp;means distillation temperature.\